Schizophyllum commune

 Obs.
 Myc.
 1: 103.
 1815.

-Common Name: Split Gill
+Common Name: split gill

 Fruiting body a leathery, fan-shaped bracket, 1-3.5 cm broad, frequently lobed or fused at the base with other brackets; upper surface densely hairy, light greyish-brown when moist, ashy grey to white when dry; lower surface light grey consisting of well spaced, longitudinally split gills; stipe usually absent; flesh thin, light grey to brown, tough.